zystvan/CodecademyGroups/Web Development Tutorials - Pedro Martins/Hosting your Site with GitHub Pages - Zeke.md

-In this (unofficial) tutorial, we'll learn how to host a site with [Github Pages](https://pages.github.com/).
+In this guide, we're going to learn how to host a site with [Github Pages](https://pages.github.com/).
 This guide assumes you're running Linux (or using a command line), and you're going to need to be signed into [Github](https://github.com) for this to work.

  1. Head into the upper right corner and add a new repository: ![](http://s13.postimg.org/ikhmpllsn/image.png)